RunestoneInteractive/thinkcspy/_sources/SimplePythonData/Exercises.rst

             .. tab:: Question

                 Many people keep time using a 24 hour clock (11 is 11am and 23 is 11pm, 0 is midnight).

-                If it is currently 13 and you set your alarm to go off in 50 hours, it will be 15 (3pm).
-                Write a Python program to solve the general version of the above problem.
-                Ask the user for the time now (in hours), and then ask for the number of hours to wait for the alarm.
+                If it is currently 13 and you set your alarm to go off in 50 hours, the hour will be 15 (3pm).
+Write a program to solve the general version of the above problem.
+Ask the user for the current time (in hours), and then ask for the number of hours to wait for the alarm.

-                Your program should output what the time will be on the clock when the alarm goes off.
+                Your program should output what the hour will be on the clock when the alarm goes off.

                 .. activecode:: ex_2_3